-Bad Hit - If the first ball contacted by the cue ball is not the lowest numbered ball on the table it is a bad hit and considered a foul.
+Bad Hit - If the first ball contacted by the cue ball is not of the player's category, or it is the 8-ball before it is that players legal turn at the 8-ball, it is a bad hit and considered a foul.
+If the table is open and a ball does not hit a rail this is considered a foul.

 Scratch - If a player pockets the cue ball or drives the cue ball off the table, it is a foul.
-If you scratch and you are shooting the 10-Ball, it is a cue ball-in-hand foul.
+If you scratch and you are shooting the 8-Ball, it is loss of game.
 If a player executes a skill shot and then scratches, the shot is considered complete and the ball stays down, but the opponent is awarded cue ball-in-hand.

 Failure to Drive a Ball to a Rail - A player must either legally pocket a ball or drive a ball to a rail after making a good hit or they have fouled.
+(NOTE: If the table is "open," any ball except the 8-Ball may be struck and then any ball must subsequently be driven to a rail to constitute a good shot, unless a ball is pocketed during the execution of the shot).

-Ball Off the Table - Should a player drive the cue ball off the table, they have scratched and their opponent is awarded cue ball-in-hand.
-If a player is shooting the 10-Ball and the cue ball is driven off the table, the opponent has cue ball-in-hand.
-If a player drives the 10-ball off the table, it is spotted and the opponent has cue ball-in-hand.
+Ball Off the Table - Should a player drive the cue ball off the table, they have scratched and their opponent is awarded cue ball-in-hand, except on the break, upon which the opponent gets cue ball-in-hand behind the head string.
+If a player is shooting the 8-Ball and the cue ball, or the 8-Ball, is driven off the table, it is loss of game.
+If a player drives one of his own balls off the table, the opponent is awarded cue ball-in-hand and the ball off the table is spotted.
+If a player drives one of his opponent's balls off the table the ball stays down and the opponent is awarded cue ball-in-hand.
+On an Open Table, should a player drive an object ball off the table, that ball is pocketed and the opponent has cue ball-in-hand.
 NOTE: (Two balls that are stuck in the jaws of the pocket have two outcomes: 1st, if the two balls are below the playing surface and/or not touching the felt they are considered pocketed; 2nd, if the two balls are on the felt and not below the playing surface, they are in play and not pocketed.)